dmx-systems/dmx-documentation/docs/devel.rst

 Consuming a service
 ===================

 Your plugin can consume the services provided by other plugins.
-To do so your plugin must get hold of the //service object// of the other plugin.
+To do so your plugin must get hold of the *service object* of the other plugin.
 Through the service object your plugin can call all the service methods declared in the other's plugin service interface.

 To tell the DMX Core which plugin service your plugin wants to consume you need to declare an instance variable in your plugin like using the @Inject notation: